Contrastive Geometric Learning Unlocks Unified Structure- and Ligand-Based Drug Design: Experiments and Results

 To demonstrate the efficiency of our approach, we performed a timing analysis in the virtual screening setting against three baselines: the contrastive methods SPRINT and DrugCLIP, and DiffDock as a representative docking method.
 Average virtual screening times for varying numbers of ligands on a single protein target are shown in Figure \ref{fig:timing}.
 While contrastive learning methods can efficiently screen millions of compounds, docking becomes expensive even for several thousand ligands.
 Moreover, adding more protein targets does not substantially increase computation time for contrastive methods, since precomputed ligand embeddings can be reused, whereas DiffDock requires a full rerun for each target.

-For ConGLUDe and SPRINT, the main computational bottleneck is the calculation of RDKit representations of ligand, as illustrated by the difference between the thin line (no pre-processing) and the thick line (with pre-processing).
-Notably, even with pre-processing, ConGLUDe matches the inference speed of DrugCLIP, which uses already computed pocket and molecule conformer coordinates.
+For ConGLUDe and SPRINT, the main computational bottleneck is the calculation of RDKit representations of ligands, as illustrated by the difference between the thin line (no preprocessing) and the thick line (with preprocessing) for ConGLUDe.
+Notably, even with preprocessing, ConGLUDe matches the inference speed of DrugCLIP, which uses already computed pocket and molecule conformer coordinates.